hazelcast/hazelcast-jet-reference-manual/docs/500_Vertices_in_the_Library/_index.md

 Paralleling the sources there's `Sinks` for the sink vertices, supporting the same range of resources (IMDG, files, sockets).
-There's also a general `writeBuffered` method that takes some boilerplate out of writing custom sink.
+There's also a general `writeBuffered` method that takes some boilerplate out of writing custom sinks.
 The user must implement a few primitives: create a new buffer, add an item to it, flush the buffer.
 The provided code takes care of integrating these primitives into the `Processor` API (draining the inbox into the buffer and handling the general lifecycle).

-In addition to these two clasess in Jet's Core module, there are modules that connect to 3rd party resources like Kafka and Hadoop Distributed File System (HDFS).
-Each such module declares a class in the same package, `com.hazelcast.jet.processor`, exposing the module's source and sink definitions.
+Finally, the computational vertices are where the main action takes place.
+The main class with factories for built-in computational vertices is `Processors`.